edcellenthub/edcellent-hub/src/pages/about/tom-hoy.md

   textbook development and to American University Alumni on teacher training.
   Recently, he returned to Australia where he continues his research and teaching in language and literature.
-ethos: >-
-  Language is obviously amongst the most profound and necessary of the forces that shape our lives and thought.
-Language, as has so often been said, is power.
-A critical examination of the ways in which it is constructed and used is essential, both as a defence against the blandishments of bogus ideas and as a source of intellectual pleasure in itself.
-This pleasure can be a stimulus to intellectual curiosity and achievement, and perhaps even to a more empathetic identification with its manifold users.
-With thirty years as a teacher and researcher, Dr Hoy is a communicator who has a passion for and a pleasure in language.
-His aim is to inspire his students to share that passion and pleasure - firstly, so that they can improve their grades but, more importantly, for the enrichment of their lives and thinking.

 ---